 It’s definitely a two-way street that encompasses: trust, accountability and commitment to the common good…the continued success of the company and the well-being of those who contribute to that.

-Finally the conversation has begun.
+Finally, the conversation has begun.
 Now, even government agencies have seen the results and are serious about learning more, and implementing, those strategies that prove most beneficial and needed.
-But it's up to each one of us to get pro-actively involved.
-Here's some ways…
+But it’s up to each one of us to get pro-actively involved.
+Here are some ways…

 - Watch the Conversation on Workplace Flexibility videos I strongly encourage everyone engaged in running or working for a business or seeking employment to make time to watch them